stepcode/stepcode.github.io/List_of_projects.md

 -   Brief Explanation:

--   Expected Results: Implement database persistence of SCL instance data.
-Use existing SDAI standard by extending SCL, or experiment with SQLite, NoSQL or other methods.
+-   Expected Results: Implement database persistence of SC instance data.
+Use existing SDAI standard by extending SC, or experiment with SQLite, NoSQL or other methods.
 Develop a demonstration application that reads part21 instance data files and persists and manages them in a database.

--   Knowledge Prerequisite: SCL currently supports C++ and python code generation.
+-   Knowledge Prerequisite: SC currently supports C++ and python code generation.
 Database implementation experience would be helpful.

 Project: Multithread/Multiprocess Part21 import/export.